-The Group's activities exposed it to a variety of financial risks: interest rate risk, credit risk and liquidity risk.
+The Group's activities exposed it to a variety of financial risks: foreign exchange risk, interest rate risk, credit risk and liquidity risk.

 The Group's overall risk management programmed focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the Group's financial performance.